 A house well off the other side of the road appeared to be occupied as well.
 But it’s the dogs that put me off.

 Glenrio’s population never exceeded about 30, but in its day, it had a railroad depot (the tracks are gone), a post office, a diner, a newspaper, and a welcome center.
 Scenes from Grapes of Wrath were filmed here.
 The town straddles the border: everything west of the motel is in New Mexico.
-It’s regrettable that I don’t feel comfortable exploring off the road, or indeed staying long.
+It’s regrettable that I don’t feel very comfortable exploring off the road.

 This last time through I had resolved to at least check out the Longhorn Motel—but someone was there, with a truck and trailer, the nature of their business unknown.
 An encounter on a lonely road like this wasn’t what I was looking for, so I left it for another time.